Stem Cell Genome Editing

-Applied StemCell, Inc. also offers CRISPR Cas9 modifications of other cell lines or complete kits to do it yourself.
-We also offer reprogramming of patient fibroblasts or blood cells to create patient-specific iPSCs, further differentiation services, and phonetype analysis.
+Applied StemCell offers CRISPR/ Cas9 modifications of other cell lines or complete kits to do it yourself.
+Other services we offer include reprogramming of patient fibroblasts or blood cells to create patient-specific iPSCs, further differentiation of cells, and phenotype analysis.

 Case Study #1: Knock-in model - GFP Reporter Knock-in in iPSCs